mattzano/splicing/README.md

 3. A formatted sample sheet, see examples and explanation below
 # Get started
 ## Necessary R packages
-If you're just going to run the build + psi workflows you will need
+#If you're just going to run the build + psi workflows you will need

-data.table
+#data.table
-tidyverse
+#tidyverse
-optparse
+#optparse
-glue
+#glue

-Alternatively, there is an environment provided with the necessary packages
+No worries about this because there is an environment provided with the necessary packages

-After you've installed the necessary software, snakemake, R libraries, MAJIQ itself, you will need to do 3 things to get this pipeline going
+You will need to do 3 things to get this pipeline going:
 1. Set up a sample sheet
 2. Edit the config/comparisons.yaml
 3. Edit the config/config.yaml

 ## 1.Making a sample sheet - the same used for alignment should work

 Remember, the following columns are mandatory:
  - sample_name,
  - group,
  - exclude_sample_downstream_analysis # this should be present, if you want to exclude a sample it should be a 1, otherwise you can leave it blank
- - After these 3 critical columns, you can include as many additional columns as you like
+ - After these 3 critical columns, you can include as many additional columns as you like *Please* use syntactic names for `sample_name` and `group` (no spaces, don't start with a number, use underscores and not hyphens) that would lead to errors!!!

 Here is an example sample sheet where we have a het, hom, and wt of a mutant